Genetic history of Africa: Horn of Africa

-While many studies conducted on Horn of Africa populations estimate a West-Eurasian admixture event around 3,000 years ago, Hodgson et al. (2014) found a distinct West-Eurasian ancestral component among studied Afroasiatic-speaking groups in the Horn of Africa (and to a lesser extent in North Africa and West Asia), most prevalent among the Somali.
-This ancestral component — dubbed "Ethio-Somali" — would have diverged from other non-African ancestries around 23,000 years ago and migrated back to Africa prior to developing agriculture, merging with the local indigenous lineages of the Horn of Africa.
-The authors propose that "Ethio-Somali" may have been a substantial ancestral component of the Proto-Afroasiatic-speaking population.
-A subsequent mtDNA analysis by Gandini et al. (2016) has produced additional evidence in support of a pre-agricultural back-migration from West-Eurasia into the Horn of Africa with an estimated date of arrival into the Horn of Africa in the early Holocene, possibly as a result of obsidian exchange networks across the Red Sea.
-Hodgson et al. also confirmed the existence of an ancestral component indigenous to the Horn of Africa – "Ethiopic" (Hodgson et al.) or "Omotic" (Pagani et al.) – which is most prevalent among speakers of the Omotic branch of Afroasiatic in southwestern Ethiopia.
+While many studies conducted on Horn of Africa populations estimate a West-Eurasian admixture event around 3,000 years ago, Hodgson et al. (2014) found a distinct West-Eurasian ancestral component among studied Afroasiatic-speaking groups in the Horn of Africa (and to a lesser extent in North Africa and West Asia), most prevalent among the ethnic Somali.
+This ancestral component dubbed "Ethio-Somali" is most closely related to the "Maghrebi" (peaking in Tunisians) component and is believed to have diverged from other non-African ancestries around 23,000 years ago, and migrated back to Africa prior to developing agriculture (12–23 ka) from the Near East.
+This population would have crossed via the Sinai Peninsula and then split into two, with one branch continuing west across North Africa and the other heading south into the Horn of Africa.
+The authors propose that the "Ethio-Somali" component may have been a substantial ancestral component of the Proto-Afroasiatic-speaking population.
+Later migration from Arabia into the HOA beginning around 3 ka would explain the origin of the Ethiosemitic languages at this time.
+An mtDNA analysis by Gandini et al. (2016) has produced additional evidence in support of a pre-agricultural back-migration from West-Eurasia into the Horn of Africa with an estimated date of arrival into the Horn of Africa in the early Holocene, possibly as a result of obsidian exchange networks across the Red Sea.
+Hodgson et al. also confirmed the existence of an ancestral component indigenous to the Horn of Africa - "Ethiopic" or "Omotic" (Pagani et al.) - which is most prevalent among speakers of the Omotic branch of Afroasiatic in southwestern Ethiopia.
 This lineage is associated with that of a 4,500 year-old fossil (Mota) found in a cave in southwestern Ethiopia, which has high genetic affinity to modern Ethiopian groups, especially the endogamous blacksmith caste of the Omotic Aari people.
 Like Mota, Aari blacksmiths do not show evidence for admixture with West-Eurasians, demonstrating a degree of population continuity in this region for at least 4,500 years.
-In a comparative analysis of Mota’s genome referencing modern populations, Gallego et al. (2016) concluded that the divergence of Omotic from other Afroasiatic languages may have resulted from the relative isolation of its speakers from external groups.
-In an analysis of 68 Ethiopian ethnic groups, also referencing Mota, Lopez et al. (2021) revealed that groups belonging to the Omotic, Cushitic, and Semitic branches of Afro-Asiatic show high genetic similarity to each other on average.
-The data also support widespread recent intermixing among ethnic groups.
-Linguist Roger Blench proposed southwestern Ethiopia as the most likely homeland of Afroasiatic, due in part to the high internal diversification of the Omotic branch spoken in that region.
-In addition, Y-haplogroup sub-lineage E-M215 (also known as "E1b1b) and its derivative E-M35 are quite common among Afroasiatic speakers and southwestern Ethiopia is a plausible source of these haplogroups.
-The linguistic group and carriers of this lineage have a high probability to have arisen and dispersed together from Northeast Africa in the Mesolithic, plausibly having already developed subsistence patterns of pastoralism and intensive plant usage and collection.
-According to historian and linguist Christopher Ehret, the form of intensive plant collection practiced by the Proto-Afroasiatic population in Northeast Africa may have been a precursor to the agricultural practices that would later independently develop in the Fertile Crescent and the Horn of Africa.
-A 2018 re-analysis of autosomal DNA using modern populations as a reference found that the ancient Natufian samples of the Levant harbored 6.8% Omotic-related ancestry.
-Dobon et al. (2015) identified an autosomal ancestral component that is commonly found among modern Afroasiatic-speaking populations (as well as Nubians) in Northeast Africa.
-This component, which peaks among Copts in Sudan but is not found in Egyptians or Qataris, appears alongside a component that defines Nilo-Saharan speakers of southwestern Sudan and South Sudan.
-Arauna et al. (2017), analyzing existing genetic data obtained from Northern African populations, such as Berbers, described them as a mosaic of Middle Eastern, European, and Sub-Saharan African-related ancestries.
+In a comparative analysis of Mota's genome referencing modern populations, Gallego et al. (2016) concluded that the divergence of Omotic from other Afroasiatic languages may have resulted from the relative isolation of its speakers from external groups.

+In an analysis of 68 Ethiopian ethnic groups, Lopez et al. (2021) revealed that several groups belonging to the three AA classifications of Cushitic, Omotic and Semitic show high genetic similarity to each other on average.
+Furthermore, the Nilo-Saharan speakers in the southwest shared more recent ancestry with Bantu and Nilotics, in contrast Afro-Asiatic speakers in the northeast shared more recent ancestry with Egyptians and other West Eurasians.
+The data also supported widespread recent intermixing among various ethnic groups.